ijemmai/action-log/README.md

-A simple app that logs mod actions to a discord channel using webhooks
+A simple app that logs mod actions to a discord channel using webhooks.

-Big thanks to [Admin Tattler](https://developers.reddit.com/apps/admin-tattler) for the method to include the original content of posts and comments
+Thanks to [Admin Tattler](https://developers.reddit.com/apps/admin-tattler) for the idea to include the original content of posts and comments.

 Currently supported actions: